Dr Ruth Freeman

 Director Science for Society, Science Foundation Ireland

-Equality should be promoted every stage of the career path.
+Equality should be promoted at every stage of the career path.
 New initiatives are helping to make STEM accessible to all.

 As an organisation, we are continuing to build upon our significant work to improve gender balance, equality, diversity and inclusion across the research ecosystem in Ireland.
 We support many fantastic women researchers and in collaboration with the higher education sector.

 We have made progress in recent years, in 2015 only 21% of researchers who were awarded grants from Science Foundation Ireland (SFI) were women.
-By 2020, 29% of SFI award holders were women.
-38% of the scientists employed and trained on those grants were women.
+By 2020, 29% of SFI award holders were women, 38% of the scientists employed and trained on those grants were women.
 But equally we recognise that there is still much more to do.

 Ie aim to improve diversity and inclusion in science, by broadening participation both geographically and amongst less represented voices in science.